pgEdge/pgbin-build/README.md

 # PGBIN-BUILD

-## Creating an AMD64 or ARM64 build environment on EL8
+## Creating an AMD64-EL8 or ARM64-EL9 build environment

 ### 1.)
 Setup a CLI environment (see https://github.com/pgEdge/cli for more info)
 ```